Raknoche/Raknoche.github.io/_posts/2016-07-12-MakingAWebsite.md

 * Customized the favicon that is displayed in web browser tabs
 * Created a subscriber e-mail list using [MailChimp](http://mailchimp.com/) and [WebJeda's guide](https://blog.webjeda.com/jekyll-subscribe-form/)

-If you are looking for more details on how I implemented these changes, feel free to look through my website's [source code](https://github.com/Raknoche/Raknoche.github.io).
+If you're looking for more details on how I implemented these changes, feel free to look through my website's [source code](https://github.com/Raknoche/Raknoche.github.io).

 # <a name="domain"></a> Creating your own domain name

 If you've been following this post up until now, you can access your website by pointing your browser to [username.github.io](username.github.io).
 Some people may prefer to have a more professional or unique web address.
-If this is the case, you will need to purchase a domain name from a registrar.
+If this is the case, you'll need to purchase a domain name from a registrar.

 There are many domain name registrars to choose from.
 One of the most well known registrars is [Go Daddy](godaddy.com), while some of the best user reviewed registars include [Name Cheap](namecheap.com) and [Gandi](gandi.net).
-I chose to use Name Cheap for my website domain due to their pricing, positive user reviews, and easily accessable tutorials that explain how to interact with the registrar's services.
+I chose to use Name Cheap for my website domain due to their pricing, positive user reviews, and easily accessible tutorials that explain how to interact with the registrar's services.

 If you purchase a domain name from a registrar, the registrar is required to display your personal information in a database called [WhoIs](https://www.whois.net/).
 Unfortunately, this allows your information to be collected by web scrapers, resulting in unsolicted emails, junk mail, and phone calls.
 As a result many registrars offer identity protection services.
 Be wary when you purchase these services; they work by replacing your contact information with the contact information of the protection agency, which means the protection agency owns the domain name in the eyes of the law.
 This is not as bad as it sounds if you are using a reputable service, but you could easily be taken advantage of if you aren't careful about who is allowed to overwrite your information in the WhoIs database.
 In the case of Name Cheap, the protection service is called WhoIsGuard.
 I haven’t found any complaints about them stealing domain names, and have found plenty of people saying they are reputable.
 Their own [service agreement](https://www.namecheap.com/legal/whoisguard/whoisguard-agreement.aspx) reserves the rights of the domain name to you.
 I also found plenty of reports online of people being flooded with emails after opting out of identity protection services.
 In light of this, I decided to use WhoIsGuard on my website, but ultimately you'll need to make this decision yourself.